mobahug/instagram_clone_42_SP/README.md

       -at leasst one number
       -and at least one special character

- After that you will get to your email adress a verification link, and by clicking it activating your account so you can log in!
+ After that you will get to your email address a verification link, and by clicking it activating your account so you can log in!

 ![ezgif com-gif-maker (3)](https://user-images.githubusercontent.com/83179142/177528663-599564f6-a682-4360-9463-652faeedf2a6.gif)